mabq/arch-base/README.md

      ansible-playbook --extra-vars "username={USERNAME}" --vault-password-file ~/.vault_key --ask-pass local.yml
      ```

+     > If you don't have the `~/.vault_key` file yet on the controller machine, create one following the instructions below.

-     > If you get any weird errors related to previous state of the target installation disk try completely removing the disk data with `dd if=/dev/zero of=/dev/sd{X} bs=4M status=progress`.
+     > If you get any weird errors related to previous state of the target installation disk try completely erasing disk data as instructed above.

-     You will be prompted for the root password of the managed node (the one you changed recently).
+     > You will be prompted for the root password of the managed node (the one you changed recently).
 If no errors occur the managed node will shutdown automatically after a successful installation.

-     Remove install media and turn it back on.
+   - Remove install media and turn it back on.

-     Use the `nmtui` command to connect to a wireless network.
+   - Use the `nmtui` command to connect to a wireless network.

 ## How to encrypt a variable value with Ansible

-First store the encryption password in a file to avoid any typos:
+First, create the `~/.vault_key` file with the encryption password to avoid any typos:

    ```bash
    echo "{encryption-password-here}" > ~/.vault_key; chmod 600 ~/.vault_key
    ```

-Encrypt the variable value:
+Then, you can create encrypted the variables with the following command:

    ```bash
    ansible-vault encrypt_string '{TEXT_TO_ENCRYPT}' --vault-password-file ~/.vault_key --name '{VARIABLE_NAME}'`
    ```

 Copy the encrypted output and paste it in `/group_vars/all.yml` or in the corresponding `host_vars/{HOSTNAME}.yml`.